nkina1516/Article-Scraper/README.md

 ```
 ### Run the script

-4. Navigate to the place (location) where you stored the python3articleScraper
+4. Navigate to the place (location) where you stored `python3articleScraper.py`
-Ex: I stored my pyhton3articleScraper in my cs325 folder
+Ex: I stored my `pyhton3articleScraper.py` in my cs325 folder

 You'd enter this to the terminal: